- Registered custom metrics: Metrics that can be shared across your organization

 - Comparative analysis: Comparing outputs against ground truth or reference data

-Here’s a simple custom metric that evaluates the sentiment of responses:
+Here’s a simple custom metric that evaluates the sentiment of responses:- Counts positive and negative words in responses

 - Calculates a sentiment score between -1 (negative) and 1 (positive)